 To list down the containers on the host computer, use the following command.

 Also, list down the containers that are currently active and running on the host computer.

 # lxc-ls --active centos_lxc

-If you want to get the full information of the running container, issue the following command.
+If you want to get the full information of the running container, then issue the following command.

 # lxc-info -n centos_lxc Name: centos_lxc State: RUNNING PID: 4047 IP: 192.168.12.16 CPU use: 0.47 seconds BlkIO use: 6.32 MiB Memory use: 4.19 MiB KMem use: 0 bytes Link: vethM3N48G TX bytes: 1.53 KiB RX bytes: 1.94 KiB Total bytes: 3.47 KiB

 The above command gives you detailed information (name, state, IP address, CPU, memory, I/O and network usage) of “centos_lxc” container.

 You can also use IP address to connect to the containers instead of LXC console.

 You can stop a running container using “lxc-stop” command, use the following command to stop a “centos_lxc” container.